rsdoiel/antenna/socal_north.md

 ---

-## Deliveries and TikTok videos: How quinceañera dress sellers are trying to stay in business amid ICE sweeps
+## How quinceañera dress sellers are trying to stay in business amid ICE sweeps

 date: 2025-07-30, updated: 2025-07-30, from: The LAist

 One business district is a shadow of its former self since federal immigration raids started in Southern California in June.
+Some are turning to TikTok and deliveries.

 <br>